GRIDAPPSD/app-deconfliction/service/README.md

 <ol>
 <li>
-Here are some practical hints for getting up and going with the deconfliction service that may be helpful especially if creating a new VirtualBox VM:
+Here are some practical hints for getting up and going with the deconfliction service that may be helpful especially if creating a new VirtualBox VM (August 2026 Note: use of VirtualBox is not recommended due to issues running VMs with Windows 11):
 <ul>
 <li>
 Use Ubuntu version 22.04 rather than anything newer including 24.04 as 22.04 includes Python 3.10 which is the newest Python3 that is compatible with GridAPPS-D.